Persistent Homology for Structural Characterization in Disordered Systems: Methods

 \textit{Persistent Homology} (PH) analyzes topological features by constructing a sequence of VR complexes $\mathrm{VR}(P, \epsilon)$ as the distance threshold $\epsilon$ varies.
 Tracking changes in homology groups reveals features such as connected components ($H_0$), loops ($H_1$), and cavities ($H_2$).
 The filtration variable~\cite{edelsbrunner2002topological} $\epsilon$ determines the scale at which the topological structure is built.
 As $\epsilon$ increases, the VR complexes evolve, capturing different features at various scales.
 Betti numbers~\cite{betti1870sopra,poincare1895analysis} ($\beta_k$) count the number of $k$-dimensional features, where $\beta_0$ counts connected components, $\beta_1$ counts cycles, and $\beta_2$ counts cavities.

 Topological features are ``born" when they firstly appear in the complex.
-For example, a new connected component ($H_0$) is born when points first merge as $\epsilon$ increases.
+For example, a new connected component ($H_0$) is born when a point first appears as $\epsilon$ increases.
 Similarly, a cycle ($H_1$) is born when a closed cycle (or loop) forms, and a cavity ($H_2$) is born when an enclosed space emerges.

 Topological features are ``died" when they vanish.
 For connected components ($H_0$), death occurs when two components merge.
 For cycles ($H_1$), death happens when the cycle is filled, meaning the cycle becomes the boundary of a 2-simplex (such as a triangle), effectively eliminating the open space enclosed by the cycle.
 For cavities ($H_2$), death occurs when the cavity is fully enclosed by higher-dimensional simplices, becoming the boundary of a 3-dimensional structure.
 In general, the death of a topological feature in homology group $H_k$ happens when the feature becomes the boundary of a higher-dimensional simplex in $H_{k+1}$.
 Filling the feature with lower-dimensional simplices (such as adding a line segment inside a triangle) will not cause the $H_k$ feature to die.